tgleigh202/botframework-ivr/AcquirePhoneNumber.md

 ![](images/resourceAccounts.png)

-**Note:**

-Creation of a Resource Account is a long-running operation.
+**IMPORTANT:** Creation of a Resource Account is a long-running operation.
 It can take 15-20 minutes before you can use the account or assign licenses to it.

 ### Step 3 - Add a new Resource Account

-**IMPORTANT**: Did you wait for 15-20 minutes before proceeding with the following steps (see the note right above)?
-That time is necessary for Office 365 to provision the accounts, underlying resources and propagate the accounts downstream.
+**IMPORTANT**: Did you wait for 15-20 minutes before proceeding with the following steps (see the note right below the screenshot above)?
+That time is necessary for Office 365 to provision the accounts, create underlying resources and propagate downstream.
+If you do not give it sufficient time and attempt the next step right away, you will likely receive an error "We can't save changes to <username>@<tenant>.onmicrosoft.com" in this step while the account is being provisioned.

 Fill out the Display name of your bot, give it a username, and set the Resource Account Type = Auto Attendant.
 Click **Save** at the bottom.
   * Note down the chosen resource name and domain name.
 This will be needed later in the [Binding stage](#Bind-the-phone-number)